MuskanKhandelia/Iphone_Purchase_Prediction/README.md

 ## Data Preprocessing
 As we had one categorical variable ('Gender'), we used One Hot Encoding to transform it into numerical values.

-## Choosing the Value of K
+## Model Tuning
-For selecting the value of K, the Error method/Elbow method was employed.
-The smallest error value was observed for k = 7.
-Thus, k = 7 was chosen for the model.
+For KNN, the optimal value of K was chosen using the Elbow method.
+Decision Tree used entropy as a criterion, which performed better than Gini.

-## Model Performance
+## Model Evaluation
-The accuracy score of the model is 0.83.
-A confusion matrix was plotted, revealing that out of 95 predictions, 16 predictions were incorrect, and 79 were correct.
+In comparing K Nearest Neighbour (KNN) and Decision Tree classifiers, both models exhibit similar overall accuracy (83% for KNN and 82% for Decision Tree).
+However, KNN demonstrates slightly better precision, recall, and F1-score for both classes, indicating a slightly more balanced performance on the given dataset.

 ## Tableau Dashboard
 A Tableau dashboard was created to provide an overall analysis of iPhone buyers.